ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 - On the first route  `/pet`  leave the current service
 - On the second route `/image`add functionality to get an image from OpenAI and display it in the page.
 - Update the landing page and navigation links
+- Consider the opportunity to solve it using a dynamic route

 ## Rubrica